 Sidewalk chalk using plaster of Paris - by Hello, Wonderful

-Otherwise known as sidewalk chalk – why not use your plaster of Paris to make safe, washable, chunky chalk!
+You can make your own safe, washable, chunky sidewalk chalk!
 Get the tutorial over at Hello, Wonderful.

 Cupcake candle holders made with plaster of Paris by Songbird Blog

 Do you have any cupcake cases in the kitchen?
-How about using the to make these adorable cupcake candle holders – get the full tutorial over at Songbird Blog.
+How about using them to make these adorable cupcake candle holders.
+Get the full tutorial over at Songbird Blog.

 Freeform sculpture using plaster of Paris - First Palette